erharshmishra/javascript/README.md

 # javascript
-- Welcome to my **JavaScript Learning & Practice Repository**!.
-- This repository contains a **step-by-step collection of JavaScript concepts**, practice questions, assignments, and mini projects — starting from **Hello World** all the way to **APIs, Promises, and Async/Await**.
+Welcome to my **JavaScript Learning & Practice Repository**!.This repository contains a **step-by-step collection of JavaScript concepts**, practice questions, assignments, and mini projects — starting from **Hello World** all the way to **APIs, Promises, and Async/Await**.
-- Perfect for **beginners to intermediate learners** who want to master JavaScript fundamentals through hands-on practice 💻✨.
+Perfect for **beginners to intermediate learners** who want to master JavaScript fundamentals through hands-on practice 💻✨.

 ## 📂 Repository Structure
 The repository is organized in a **sequential learning format**, where each folder represents a specific concept or practice set.